jeeliz/jeelizGlassesVTOWidget/README.md

 With this JavaScript widget, you can offer glasses virtual try on to your users.
-It can be easily integrated on a website or in a mobile web application with a few lines of HTML code.
-If the user has a webcam, the experience is in real-time: the user see his face like in a mirror, but with glasses on.
-If he refuses to share his camera or if his configuration is not compatible, nevermind, the fallback version is displayed.
-He can still upload a picture and it is processed server-side to add the glasses on.
+It can be easily integrated on a website or in a mobile web application with a few lines of HTML code.The experience is in real-time: the user see his face like in a mirror, but with glasses on.

 ## Features
 These are the main features of this widget :

 * real-time webcam glasses virtual try on,
-* fallback to picture based virtual try on,
 * light reconstruction (ambient + directionnal),
 * very robust to all lighting conditions,
 * mobile friendly,